 The Sumner trees produce large-sized nuts that yield around 52 nuts per pound with 52% kernel and wonderful taste.
-The thin shell are known as papershell pecan tree cultivars.
+The thin shells are known as papershell pecan tree cultivars.
 The tree will bear nuts after 3-5 years.

 Please note, we do not ship bare root trees.
 They are rooted in a container with soil and have established tap roots.

 Shop the Sumner paper shell pecan tree for sale.